josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Since 2020 the [Indiana Terrestrial Plant Rule 312 IAC 18-3-25](https://iar.iga.in.gov/code/2026/312/18#312-18-3-25) makes it illegal to "sell, offer or grow for sale, gift, barter, exchange, or distribute a species" that's on the list of 44 plants.
 The only thing you can do if someone owns them is report them to the DNR.

 The one exception is Tree of Heaven.
-[Indianapolis Code of Ordinances Section 391-112](https://library.municode.com/in/indianapolis_-_marion_county/codes/code_of_ordinances/358893?nodeId=TITIIPUORSA_CH391NU_ARTIINGE_S391-112AITRTRHEDENU) saysit is public nuisance and you must "remove it upon notice by the city to do so", which can be enforced with fines.
-City is expected to remove them.
+[Indianapolis Code of Ordinances Section 391-112](https://library.municode.com/in/indianapolis_-_marion_county/codes/code_of_ordinances/358893?nodeId=TITIIPUORSA_CH391NU_ARTIINGE_S391-112AITRTRHEDENU) says it is public nuisance and you must "remove it upon notice by the city to do so", which can be enforced with fines.
+City is expected to remove them on their property.
+Call [Mayor's Action Center](https://www.indy.gov/agency/mayors-action-center) 317-327-4622.

 Note: Can you report Tree of Heaven to the city?
 What about all those by Butler and E Market?